philpagel/udp3305s/README.md

 ![config output](img/output.png)
 ![config channel1](img/channel1.png)
 ![config serial](img/serial.png)

-This is currently work in progress.
-Once it is stable and provides all essential functionality, I will submit it to the TestController Project.

 Thanks to Wolfram Bahmann for his input and testing the config on a UDP3305S-E.